-Butter, onions, and beef consommé completely transform white rice into something flavorful and creamy, in this fast and simple pilaf.
+Butter, onions, and beef consommé completely transform white rice into something flavorful and creamy, in this fast and simple Rice Pilaf.

-Rice?
+Rice Pilaf?
 No fudge, sugar cookies, or gingerbread??
-No recipe for prime rib or apple cider?
+What about a recipe for prime rib or apple cider?
 No eggnog?

 Nope.
 Rice.
 My absolute favorite rice.